 6) Knowing Your Financials

 Money.
-I don’t want to sound like an 80’s stockbroker but it does make the world go round, in a sense.
+I don’t want to sound like a 80s stockbroker, but it does make the world go round, in a sense.
 For a startup business, it’s important to know how you’ll be making money, how much money you think you will get in the near future, what you’ll do with that money, and the most important to a startup.
 Where you’ll be getting the capital and how much you’ll need to start this business.

 7) Attracting Investors, Employees, and a Competent Management Team

 A Business Plan is more than just a sheet of paper, or lines of text on a computer screen.
-It is the result of time, passion, effort, and money, all to put an idea to paper in the hopes that it can help smoothen out the realization of a vague concept/vision into the real world.
+It is the result of time, passion, effort, and money, all to put an idea to paper in the hopes that it can help smoothen out the realisation of a vague concept/vision into the real world.
+For more Tips and Tricks, please visit, The Lab.